elkewind/eds-232-machine-learning-labs/README.md

 # EDS 232 Machine Learning Lab Documents

-This is a small repository containting lab assignments for eds 232 Machine Learning at the Bren School of Environmental Science & Management.
+This is a small repository containting lab assignments for EDS 232 Machine Learning at the Bren School of Environmental Science & Management taught by Mateo Robbins.